OJarrisonn/LazyCogs/README.md

 ## Collections

 Lazy Cogs also provides some out-of-the-box lazy implementations of collections.
 At the moment just `LazyVec` and `LazyList` (both with `Atomic` variants) which are respectively implementations of a `Vec` and a `LinkedList`.
+They aren't simple wrappers, they have some internal logic that makes them lazy.